-The information on this page is for EU students who are funding by Student Finance England.
+The information on this page is for EU students applying for their funding through Student Finance England.

 The amount of tuition fee you have to pay will vary according to what course you are studying and the year you started your course.
 See our tuition fees page for further information.